Emily's journey as a new Travel Counsellor's franchisee

-“I was worried I wouldn’t have any momentum building up enquiries but that isn’t the case.” – Emily’s journey as a brand new franchisee
+"I was worried I wouldn’t have any momentum building up enquiries, but that hasn’t been the case."

 How my story began